 PLEASE NOTE:If your student has a severe allergy they should bring an Epi-Pen or similar emergency medication.
 The Epi-Pen will be immediately available 24 hours a day.
 In case of an anaphylactic emergency, all members of our staff are qualified in first aid and are trained in recognizing allergic reactions and administering Epi-Pens.
 High Trails maintains its own supply of epinephrine for allergic emergencies.

 We provide vegetarian, dairy free, and gluten free reasonable alternative menu options which may or may not be a direct substitute for the original menu item.
-If your child needs other accommodations due to personal preference, you are welcome to send up your own food.
+If your child needs other accommodations due to personal preference, you are welcome to send up your own food to serve as a full subtitute or compliment to our existing menu items.

 If your child can’t eat the food on our menu, we are happy to microwave any prepackaged and prepared foods provided they are simple, easy to manage, and you have notified us in advance.
 Our suggestion is to go through our menu and model your prepackaged meals after our meals.
 If we’re having pancakes for breakfast and due to a gluten allergy you can’t have these, you can precook some of your own pancakes and freeze them in a plastic container.
 We’ll grab this container, heat it up in a microwave, and serve it to your child.
 If we’re having pizza for dinner and your child can’t eat this, pick out an acceptable pizza in the frozen section of the supermarket.
 We’ll cook and serve it.